London banks, brokers up staffing as polls tighten before UK vote

 The big global banks in London have operations in Asia that would normally handle trading throughout the European night.
 But on Thursday night, they will be drawing on resources across the world.

-"With high profile, market-moving events, we will have more staff working extended hours in one or more centers to make sure we can help our clients and manage our risk," HSBC said.
+"With high profile, market-moving events, we will have more staff working extended hours in one or more centres to make sure we can help our clients and manage our risk," HSBC said.

-Barclays said foreign exchange sales and trading teams in London, New York and Singapore would stay late on Thursday and be at their desks early on Friday as results come through.
+Barclays said foreign exchange sales and trading teams in London, New York and Singapore will stay late on Thursday and be at their desks early on Friday as results come through.

 Thursday's vote will define Britain's approach to its divorce talks and future relationship with the European Union, which analysts say will be a major driver of UK assets.